eddiemoore/StructureCreator-Extension/README.markdown

 Are you using Structure Creator?
 --------------------------------
-If you are using Structure Creator please email me [eddie.moore@gmail.com](mailto://eddie.moore@gmail.com) and tell us what you think about Structure Creator.
 Was it useful?
 What could be improved?
 You can send the link of the website that you have created using Structure Creator, we would love to see it.

 ![alt text](http://structurecreator.com/images/sc2.0.jpg "StructureCreator")